YogeshPateliOS/ReusableAuthentication/README.md

 ## Caution

-From Xcode 11, you can use [Swift Package Manager](https://swift.org/package-manager/) to add Kingfisher to your project.
+From Xcode 11, you can use [Swift Package Manager](https://swift.org/package-manager/) to add ReusableAuthentication to your project.

 1. Select File > Swift Packages > Add Package Dependency.
 Enter https://github.com/YogeshPateliOS/ReusableAuthentication.git in the "Choose Package Repository" dialog.